 But if you are a person who is intellectually-curious and interested in understanding what science can actually tell us about ourselves, while avoiding hype and hyperbole, you’d best apply your skepticism and set the bar for evidence way up high when you read a popular press article documenting the latest study on sex differences.

-Three Important Regions Of The Brain
+Differences Between Men and Women – Three Important Regions Of The Brain

 The similarities between the brains of men and women far outweigh the differences and the differences are hard to tease apart from different environments.
 There are three regions in the brain that, on average, have different volumes in men and women, after correcting for body, size that I would like to talk about: the amygdala, an almond-shaped structure that plays a key role in the emotional modulation of memory; the hippocampus, whose job is to lay down new long-term memories and to navigate through space; and the corpus callosum, the fiber tract that joins the left and right hemispheres.

-Why We Remember Emotional Events
+How Men and Women Remember Emotional Events

 Let’s start with the amygdala.
 The amygdala is why we remember details of events that were very emotional: where you were when you heard about 9/11, for example.